pemcg/manageiq-automation-howto-guide/chapter22/calling_external_services.md

 The _fog_ gem is a multi-purpose cloud services library that supports connectivity to a number of cloud providers.

 The follow code is an example of using the fog gem to retrieve OpenStack networks from Neutron, and present them as a dynamic drop-down dialog list.
-The code filters networks that match a tenant's name, and assumes that the CloudForms user has a _Tenant_ tag containing the same name...
+The code filters networks that match a tenant's name, and assumes that the CloudForms user has a _Tenant_ tag containing the same name:

 ```ruby
 require 'fog'